Misclassification in Difference-in-differences Models: Analytical Framework

-Note that Assumption \ref{PT} is stated in terms of the observed treatment variable (instead of the true, unobserved treatment).
+As discussed above, Assumption \ref{PT} is stated in terms of the observed treatment variable (instead of the true, unobserved treatment).
 This is because when the researcher suspects that the treatment variable is misclassified, they may naturally make Assumption \ref{PT} to proceed with the DID identification strategy for several reasons.
 They might do so because they want to ignore the problem, (incorrectly) assert that misclassification has minimal consequences or for convenience due to lack of a viable solution (i.e., alternative estimation method).
-As a result, we study the causal interpretation of the DID estimand under Assumption \ref{PT}.
-However, before we present the results, we provide sufficient conditions on $(D^*, \varepsilon, Y_1(0), Y_0(0))$ for Assumption \ref{PT} to hold.
+As a result, we study the causal interpretation of the DID estimand under Assumption \ref{PT} for practical considerations.
+However, before we present the results, we provide sufficient conditions (assumptions) on $(D^*, \varepsilon, Y_1(0), Y_0(0))$ for Assumption \ref{PT} to hold.